 Sexual violence is any sexual act a person did not consent to or is forced into against their will.
 This includes rape, sexual assault and other sexual offences.
-You do not have to report to the police if you do not wish to.
-Whether you report or not you can access specialist support services and medical help.
+You do not have to report to the police if you do not wish to, your decision to report is your own to make and should not affect access to support services and medical help.

 If you have just been sexually assaulted, remember you are not alone or at all at fault for what has happened.
-It may be instinctive to wash or change your clothes, however if you wish to preserve evidence then resist the urge to shower or bathe.
+It may be instinctive to wash or change your clothes, however if you wish to preserve evidence then resist the urge to shower or bathe so that a full Forensic Medical Examination (FME) can take place.

 Some simple next steps are listed below along with specialist support services who can help: